godotengine/godot-docs/tutorials/scripting/visual_script/nodes_purposes.rst

 Resource Path
 ^^^^^^^^^^^^^

-This node is a simple helper to get a string with a path to a resource you can pick.
+This node is a helper to get a string with a path to a resource you can pick.
 It's useful in functions that load things from disk.